How Much Does It Cost to Live In Singapore?

 Singapore: Average Salary, Minimum Wage & Mortgages

-Singapore does not have a minimum wage policy for fear of causing businesses to go bust and raising unemployment.
+Singapore does not have a minimum wage policy for fear of causing businesses to go bust and raise unemployment.

 Instead, they have a progressive salary system, where the workers get increased salaries as they develop their skills and knowledge.